 Dr. Thomas Kouo, DAOM, L.Ac, Dipl.
 OM

-Dr. Thomas Kouo served at Virginia University of Oriental Medicine (VUOM) as the Academic Dean and Chair of the Herbology department.
-While at VUOM, he led the university through the ACAOM accreditation process and the university was awarded the maximum five years initial accreditation in March 2015.
-Prior to VUOM, Dr. Kouo worked at Pacific College of Oriental Medicine San Diego, where he was the chair of the Herbal Department and taught in both the Master's and Doctoral programs while also serving as a Clinical Supervisor.
+Dr. Thomas Kouo served at Virginia University of Integrative Medicine (VUIM) as the Academic Dean and Chair of the Herbology department.
+While at VUIM, he led the university through the ACAOM accreditation process and the university was awarded the maximum five years initial accreditation in March 2015.
+Prior to VUIM, Dr. Kouo worked at Pacific College of Health Sciences San Diego, where he was the chair of the Herbal Department and taught in both the Master's and Doctoral programs while also serving as a Clinical Supervisor.
 A graduate of the Master's and Doctoral programs at Pacific College, Dr. Kouo founded and was the clinical director of Elemental Harmony Acupuncture in San Diego.
 Elemental Harmony Acupuncture served San Diego and was one of the foremost clinics for pediatrics, orthopedics, and women's health.
 He was also the creator of a special facial rejuvenation protocol named "Age-Reversal Therapy" (ART) that was featured at the renowned A & B Medical Spa in Hillcrest, California.

 Dr. Kouo has treated athletes on the San Diego Chargers, Los Angeles Lakers, the US Winter Olympic Training team, and was the acupuncturist for the La Jolla Open Tennis Tournament at the La Jolla Tennis Center.
 Dr. Kouo was one of the original acupuncturists selected to pilot UCSD's Center for Integrative Medicine and was on staff in family medicine with hospital privileges working alongside UCSD's best physicians.
 He has also worked in the oncology department of Radys Children's Hospital in San Diego where he developed his love and compassion in working with children.